josharnow/PanDerm/README.md

 ## 4. Fine-tuning on Image Classification Tasks

-This implementation uses PanDerm for Skin Classification Finetune.

-### Set Pretrained Path
-   - Modify `MODEL_PATH` parameter in the finetune script, the path to the script folder is [classification/scripts](classification/script).
-You can find more scripts in this folder.

 ### Key Parameters

 - `model`: Model size - "PanDerm_Large_FT" (original paper model) or "PanDerm_Base_FT" (smaller version)